ayu48/Notes/README.md

-notes for things I don't want to forget
+place to keep things I don't want to forget